shwetasharmaeco/dating_app_predictions/README.md

 * 33 unique classes for education
 * 206 unique classes for ethnicity
 * 46 unique classes for religion
 * Drugs column (target) had 3 classifications i.e. "Often", "Sometimes", "Never" and data was highly **imbalanced**.
-Thus, "Often" and "Sometimes" were clubbed including users who consume drugs.
+Thus, "Often" and "Sometimes" were clubbed including users who consume drugs and recall was chosen as the most important metric to optimize.

 ![Image](/images/drug_perc.png)

+## Data Cleaning

+Nans were treated as answered no by the user, answers under ethnicity, education and religion were put into wider buckets.
+"Space camp" or Nan in education column were treated as in college/university.
+Nan in ethnicity and relogion were put under "other" category.

+10 essay columns were clubbed together, stop words were removed, each word reduced to its stem and tokenized before implementing NLP techniques.

 ## Preview